AL333Z/fp-lib-design/fp-lib-design.md

 - ~~old~~ stable enough (born in 1998, latest revision in 2015)
 - its apis are a __good testbed for sketching a purely functional wrapper__
   - loads of state, side-effects, exceptions, ...
-- found pretty much nothing about
+- found pretty much nothing about (no FP-like bindings...)
 - I don't like suffering to much while working

 ---

 # Disclaimer

-Our focus here is **_NOT_** on building the coolest library doing the coolest thing ever
+Our focus here is **_NOT_** on building the coolest library doing the coolest thing ever.

 Chances are that you'll never use JMS at all!

-We'll just put our attention on **_designing a set of APIs_** which wraps an existing non-functional lib, using Pure Functional Programming in Scala
+We'll just put our attention on **_designing a set of APIs_** which wraps an existing lib written in the _good old imperative way_, using Pure Functional Programming and the Typelevel stack.

----

-# Why Scala

----

-# Why Scala

-## _I know Scala_

----

-# Why Scala

-- rich set of features which let us code using pure functional programming without any frills:
-  - immutability, ADTs, pattern matching
-  - higher-kinded types
-  - type classes
-- __mature and complete ecosystem__ of FP libs (cats, cats-effects, fs2, etc..)

 ---